darraghogorman37/Milestone-Project-1/README.md

 * "Gallery" page
     * Displays images from inside the gym, displaying the interior of the gym to potential members and showing people working out in the gym in order to encourage them to sign up.
 * "News" page
-    * Disaplys news and information pertinent to existing members.
+    * Displays news and information pertinent to existing members.
 "Exercise of the Week" section aims to encourage and motivate existing members by providing information on new exercise techniques.
     ![News Page](https://github.com/darraghogorman37/Milestone-Project-1/blob/cd831d7c9b66b4049f63da273de65c14a2c054d0/assets/images/screenshots/newspage.JPG)

 ### Features Left to Implement

 * Community Forum, whereby members can make posts and discuss relevant topics.
-* Class Booking online, whereby memebers can book themselves into one of the classes happening at the gym.
+* Class Booking online, whereby members can book themselves into one of the classes happening at the gym.

 ## Technologies Used